-- 1. Upon Termination or Death - If your Group Life Insurance terminates because you leave our employment or because of your death, your dependent's Group Life protection may be continued and your spouse may have 31 days within which he/she may convert the Dependent Group Life Insurance to CIGNA Life Insurance without a medical examination.
+- 1. Upon Termination or Death If your Group Life Insurance terminates because you leave our employment or because of your death, your dependent's Group Life protection may be continued and your spouse may have 31 days within which he/she may convert the Dependent Group Life Insurance to CIGNA Life Insurance without a medical examination.
 See your certificate for further details of continuance of protection.
 You may also continue your health insurance under the COBRA provision. - 2.
-Upon Retirement - If you retire with at least 10 years of continuous service in the University System of Georgia, your health, life, and dependent life insurance may be continued.
+Upon Retirement If you retire with at least 10 years of continuous service in the University System of Georgia, your health, life, and dependent life insurance may be continued.
 Certain restrictions pertain to the continuance of dependent life and the employee's life insurance.
 Dependent life is reduced by 50%.
 The employee's coverage is affected based upon the original date of employment.
-A handbook of information about your insurance benefits entitled, Advanced Degree of Protection, is available in the Department of Human Resources.
+Information about your insurance is available in the Department of Human Resources.